 All contributors can be contacted via firstname.lastname@example.org

-Cassie Brummitt is a second-year PhD student whose research focuses on the role of paratexts in constructing the Harry Potter franchise as a transmedia phenomenon.
+Cassie Brummitt has recently completed her PhD, which focuses on the role of paratexts in constructing the Harry Potter franchise as a transmedia phenomenon.
 She teaches part-time at De Montfort University and also works at Phoenix, Leicester’s independent cinema.
 Her research interests include contemporary adaptation, transmediality, franchising, paratextual studies, digital marketing, popular culture, new media, and contemporary Hollywood cinema.
 Outside of academia, she enjoys reading fantasy novels, playing board games, going to the theatre, and the Oxford comma.
 She is also a Harry Potter fan.

-Frances Galt is a third year PhD student working on the AHRC-funded project ‘A History of Women in the British Film and Television Industries’, led by Dr Melanie Bell and Dr Vicky Ball.
+Frances Galt has recently completed her PhD, working on the AHRC-funded project ‘A History of Women in the British Film and Television Industries’, led by Dr Melanie Bell and Dr Vicky Ball.
 Her research examines the relationship between women workers and the Association of Cinematograph, Television and Allied Technicians (ACTT) in the film and television industries between 1960 and 1989.
 Frances’ main research interest is in women’s labour history, particularly women’s political activism and participation in the trade union movement.
 Outside of academia she enjoys sewing and watching television, and is also a massive Strictly fan.

-Jennifer Voss is an AHRC/M3C funded PhD candidate in Drama and Film, whose work uses performance theory to build upon a traditional film studies approach to cinema history.
+Jennifer Voss is an AHRC/M3C funded PhD candidate in Drama and Film History, whose work uses performance theory to build upon a traditional film studies approach to cinema history.
 Jennifer’s research focuses on actresses’ performances of emotion during the transition from silent to sound cinema, in Britain and America.
 Her research interest’s include actor training, the welfare of the performer, women and the Method, 1920’s/1930s fan magazines, and the early Hollywood star system.
-In her spare time, Jennifer enjoys cross stitching, ballet, and Pinterest.
+Outside of academia, Jennifer enjoys quizzes, board games, and listening to the Hamilton soundtrack.